TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 # CSC492 Visual Design for Deep Learning Concepts

-The following videos demonstrate different cases of regular convolutions and their equivalent transposed convolutions.
-They can be used as a visual aid when teaching machine learning and were created to be used by the University of Toronto Mississauga's CSC311: Introduction to Machine Learning and CSC413: Neural Networks and Deep Learning classes.
+The following videos can be used to aid in visualizing concepts when teaching machine learning.
+They were created to be used by the University of Toronto Mississauga's CSC311: Introduction to Machine Learning and CSC413: Neural Networks and Deep Learning classes and were made in CSC492: Visual Design for Deep Learning Concepts project course.

 # Title Card Generation